ReFeree: Radar-based efficient global descriptor using a Feature and Free space for Place Recognition: Experimental Results

 \section{Experimental Results}

-We validate our descriptor \textit{Referee} in various datasets.
-MulRan \cite{kim2020mulran} includes a variety of sequences.
-MulRan-DDC provides structural diversity, while MulRan-KAIST can test various dynamic objects and reverse loops.
-MulRan-Riverside has two bridges, which structurally repeat in parts, and the large-scale MulRan-Sejong is suitable for evaluating multi-session scenarios.
-Oxford Radar RobotCar \cite{barnes2020oxford} and Boreas \cite{burnett2023boreas} are datasets acquired over extended periods of time, capturing a wide range of weather conditions.
-Oxford Radar RobotCar contains some loops, making it suitable for testing single-session scenarios, but it is more appropriate for multi-session evaluations.
-On the other hand, the Boreas lacks loops, allowing only multi-session evaluations.
-Additionally, we consider the sonar context applied to \ac{Sonar}, the radar scan context used for \ac{LiDAR}, and the Raplace created for \ac{Radar} as comparative references.
-All experiments are conducted using Python code on an Intel i7-12700 KF with RTX 3070Ti.
+We validate our descriptor \textit{ReFeree} in various datasets.
+The datasets used for validating single-session are part of Mulran \cite{kim2020mulran} that includes a variety of sequences.
+DCC offers structural diversity and KAIST enables testing of various dynamic objects and reverse loops, while Riverside features two bridges that create structural repetitions in certain sections.
+For multi-session validation, we evaluate with Oxford Offroad Radar Dataset (OORD) \cite{gadd2024oord}, Oxford Radar RobotCar \cite{barnes2020oxford}, and Boreas \cite{burnett2023boreas}.
+OORD captures a naturistic and rugged environment that contains unpaved terrain, and sloped trails with diverse weather conditions such as snowfall across several periods.
+Boreas has suitable sequences for multi-session evaluation but lacks loops.
+On the other hand, Oxford Radar RobotCar contains sufficient loops for place recognition, and it is also appropriate for multi-session evaluations.
+All experiments are conducted using Python code on an Intel i7-12700 KF.